yasernoorollahi/search-ui/README.md

 ## elasticsearch search ui with image and tailwindcss
 In this repository you can customize your css with Tailwind css

-## you can see the details in example/elasticsearch
+## please check example/elasticsearch for details